mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bodyfat.md

 ## Connect MindsDB to the Database
 In this section, you'll connect MindsDB to the database you've just set up.

 Start by heading to the MindsDB GUI.
-For this tutorial, we'll be using MindsDB Cloud to connect to our database.
+If you use an open-source version, launch MindsDB Studio, but for this tutorial, we'll be using MindsDB Cloud to connect to our database.

 Click on Databases in the upper left, then on Add Database in the lower right.
 In the popup screen, fill in the details for your MySQL database, and specify a name for the integration (here, we chose bodyfat_integration).
 You can test if the database is connectable by clicking `Click Here to Test Connection`, and if all is well, click on the Connect button: